pointepestcontrol/lnb-dni/README.md

 ***Version 1.1.1 - Fixed Referrer Functionality and Updated Number Switching***
 ***Version 1.2.0 - Added Functionality for Multiple Numbers by Class Name***
 ***Version 1.3.0 - Added a feature to switch the number based on custom URL parameters.
-                   The custom referrer field now also accepts URL parameters
+                   The custom referrer field now also accepts URL parameters***
+***Version 1.4.0 - Now Supports HTML Elements inside the anchor text of phone number links
+                   Now sends GA events when the number changes

 ## How to Use